Jeunese/jeunese.github.io/docs/guidelines.md

 An intensifier ("adverb of degree") is a word that emphasises the meaning of another word, or amplifies the meaning of the word it modifies.
 Commonly used intensifiers include: "absolutely", "completely", "extremely", "highly", "rather", "really", "so", "too", "totally", "very", and "at all".

-Avoid intensifiers that are imprecise, redundant, or practically meaningless in the sentence.
+Avoid intensifiers that are imprecise, redundant, or don't add meaning to the sentence.
 To do this, you can either:
 *  Remove an empty intensifier, for example, *"Selecting this option is ~~really~~ only needed if you're using a Windows machine."*
 *  Replace the intensifier and the adjective it refers to with a stronger word, for example, *"very important"* could be replaced with *"crucial"*.

 Additionally, avoid "adverbs of manner".
-Manner adverbs are modifiers tell us the way or how something is done, and are usually formed from adjectives by adding "-ly".
-Use more precise language, instead.
+Manner adverbs are modifiers that tell us the way or how something is done, and are usually formed from adjectives by adding "-ly". you cant avoid manner adverbs by using precise language, instead.
 For example, *"The change takes effect quickly"*, could instead be *"The change takes effect within 5 minutes"*.

 **Avoid grammatical expletives:**